 This document describes configuring Sentry for Cloudera Search.
 For information about alternate ways to configure Sentry or for information about installing Sentry for other services, see:

 Using Roles and Privileges with Sentry

 Sentry uses a role-based privilege model.
 A role is a set of rules for accessing a given Solr collection or Solr config.
-Access to each collection is governed by privileges: Query, Update, or All (*).
-Access to each config provides access to all actions: All (*).
+Access to each collection is governed by three privileges: Query, Update, and *.
+The wildcard (*) indicates all privileges.
+In contract, access to each config is governed by a single privilege *, meaning all privileges.